Authentication

 Experimental · Insiders only

-The administrator may enable a user that is able to access RaspAP's management interface, but is limited in their ability to modify the existing configuration.
+The administrator may enable a user who is able to access RaspAP's management interface, but is restricted in their ability to modify the existing configuration.
 In this case, the limited privilege user may configure a wireless client connection on the WiFi client page, but is unable to change any other settings.

-This is useful in any multi-user environment where the admin user may want to initially configure a wireless router, and then delegate client connection duties to other users of the network.
+This is useful in a multi-user environment where the admin user may want to initially configure a wireless router, and then delegate client connection duties to other users of the network.

-To enable the limited privilege user, slide the corresponding toggle on the Basic tab and choose Save settings.
+To enable the limited privilege user, slide the corresponding toggle on the Basic tab, enter the limited privilege user's login and password and choose Save settings.
 The current admin user will be prompted to logout.
-Thereafter, the limited privilege user will be active.
-To disable the limited privilege user, simply login with the administrator account again.
+Thereafter, the limited privilege user role will be active.
+The limited user may then login with the credentials you've defined.
+To disable the limited privilege user role, simply login with the administrator account again.

 Custom user avatars